urvipalvankar12/CSCN8010-24S-lab-submissions/Practical Labs/lab2.md

 (2 points out of 6)

-1. Push the above created file under your student id folder
+1. Push the above created notebook to your lab-submission fork
+2. Create a Pull Request with lab submission title such as "Lab1" to propose your changes to the upstream repository